Bacon Family Homestead

 Today, Mitchell County is known for its agriculture and small-town charm.
 It is home to a tight-knit community that takes pride in its history and natural beauty.
 From its Native American origins to its agricultural roots and the challenges faced throughout its history, Mitchell County remains an important part of Georgia's cultural and economic heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Mitchell County, Georgia.
+This timeline provides a condensed summary of the historical journey of Mitchell County, Georgia.

 • 1818 - Mitchell County is established as a county in Georgia.